themimixcompany/doadm/README.md

     docmd -BDn mimix-db-1

-To list all databases, run:
+To display the list of databases, run:

     docmd -BL